 - If you have mixed panels, configure them to maximise the current by wiring appropriate pairs in series.

 - Pay special attention to anything on your roof that could cast a shadow on your panels, including aerials, satellite dished, and vents.

-- Avoid parking in shade to maximise performance.
+- Avoid parking in the shade to maximise performance.

 - Clean solar panels regularly.

 - Remove any broken or damaged panels for the series, so the rest of the panels aren’t affected.

 - Use an MPPT controller when wiring in series so you can handle the higher system voltage.